Secretary tel: 020 7188 3970

-Professor Rosalie Ferner graduated in modern languages from University College London and studied Medicine at the Medical School of Newcastle on Tyne.
+Rosalie Ferner graduated in modern languages from University College London and studied medicine at the Medical School of Newcastle on Tyne.
 She undertook training in general medicine in Newcastle and gained experience in oncology at the Royal Marsden Hospital, London.

-She was accredited in neurology in 1996 and has been a consultant neurologist at Guy’s and St Thomas' since 1999 and Professor of Neurology in 2010.
+She was accredited in neurology in 1996 and was apppointed as consultant neurologist at Guy's and St Thomas' since 1999 and Professor of Neurology in 2010.

-She was appointed Professor of neurology in 2010 and is chairman of the medical advisory board of the national Neuro Foundation.
-She has been national lead for the nationally commissioned NF1 service since 2009 and lead for the London NF2 service since 2010.
+She is a trustee and member of the clinical advisory board for Nerve Tumours UK.
+She has been national lead for the nationally commissioned NF1 service since 2009 and was lead for the London NF2 service from 2010 to 2015.
 The aim of these national neurofibromatosis services is to give expert, multi-disciplinary, holistic care for people with complex, multi-system disease.
 There are close links with the European Reference Network and the international neurofibromatosis consortium.

 Her specialist clinical work is in tumour suppressor conditions – neurofibromatosis (NF) 1 and 2, schwannomatosis and von Hippel Lindau disease.